RobolinkInc/doc-v2/docs/codrone-mini/blockly/Junior/04-Lights/04-reset-LED.md

 ##### Description

-Reset's the Codrone mini's LED to its default state.
+Reset's the Codrone Mini's LED back to the default red LED.

 ##### Parameters